LucasB152/Password-Manager-assembly/README.md

 - Test checkHash in isolation
 - Too many registers used in hashPassword

 + in the macro definition, I directly use the r0 register.
-INstead of that, I should use a parameter and give the r0 register when the function call.
+Instead of that, I should use a parameter and give the r0 register when the function call.

 **=> to update when possible**